devizer/Universe.CpuUsage/README.md

 | Mac OS X | thread_info()            | getrusage(RUSAGE_SELF) | libSystem.dylib |

 ## Precision depends on
 Here is a summary of CPU usage precision.
-In general, it depends on OS and version
+In general, it depends on OS and version and it does not depend on CPU performance

 | OS                                           | Average Precision |
 |----------------------------------------------|------------------:|